Social media listening guide

 - Impact of marketing and PR campaigns - monitor your campaigns, product launches, events, etc., to find real-time consumer insights, sentiment, and user-generated feedback.

 - Competitor analysis - competitive intelligence on how many customers they have, influencers, revenue, social media strategy, paid ads, PR tactics, customer sentiment towards their brand and products.

 - Find the best influencers - those talking about your brand and products, or those in your industry working with your competitors.

 - SEO - while it's called social media listening, you can monitor the web as a whole - news sites, review sites, forums, blogs, etc. Find mentions of your brand without links.
 Monitor industry keywords to find high ranking sites that you can approach for link building.

 - Targeted content - use social listening to monitor industry trends, events, key people, that can drive your content strategy.

 The stats and insights collected by social listening tools will help your company evaluate its activities and feed your overall social media strategy.

 Tracking these insights means you can judge brand visibility and perception before and after your campaigns, so you can evaluate their effectiveness and adjust for future campaigns.
-You’ll also be able to identify trends and product development ideas.
+You’ll also be able to identify and analyze trends and drive product development ideas.

 Leading conversations & crisis management